 California’s colonization efforts might be at an end

 Portolá was becoming increasingly worried that his soldiers would have died of starvation in San Diego.
-After a long talk with Fr.
-Serra, a deadline was agreed.
+After a long talk with Father Serra, a deadline was agreed.
 If a supply ship did not arrive at the harbor by March 19, the day of St. Joseph, the expedition would abandon Presidio Hill the next day and return to Baja California.
-Nonetheless, Fr.
-Serra felt that if San Diego was to be abandoned, another century would pass before it could be settled again.
+Nonetheless, Father Serra felt that if San Diego was to be abandoned, another century would pass before it could be settled again.
 He secretly decided to remain in San Diego at any cost and confessed his intentions to Father Crespí, who agreed to stay with him.
-Captain Villa also confided to Fr.
-Serra that he had the intention to keep the San Carlos at an anchor in San Diego, as he thought that the harbor could still be held.
+Captain Villa also confided to Father Serra that he had the intention to keep the San Carlos at an anchor in San Diego, as he thought that the harbor could still be held.

-Nine days before March 19, 1770, Fr.
-Serra proposed to all in the camp to begin a novena, nine days of prayer to obtain special graces, in time to end by the arrival of the fatidical day of St. Joseph, the patron saint of the expedition.
+Nine days before March 19, 1770, Father Serra proposed to all in the camp to begin a novena, nine days of prayer to obtain special graces, in time to end by the arrival of the fatidical day of St. Joseph, the patron saint of the expedition.
 A high mass had sung and a sermon preached and yet all the prayers came to no avail as, on the morning of March 19, no ship appeared on the horizon.
 Portolá and his soldiers began preparations to return to Velicatà.
 At around three o’clock in the afternoon though, the Spaniards on Presidio Hill began to discern the sails of a ship in the ocean.
 There were the sails of the San Antonio, returning to Alta California supplied with every provision.
 The San Antonio went past San Diego Bay but somehow everyone in the camp felt that their days of hardships had come to an end.
 Even Portolá decided to delay his return to Baja California for a few more days.

 The San Antonio ship anchors in San Diego harbor

 Four days later, the San Antonio anchored in the harbor of San Diego.
 The San Antonio was sailing to Monterey but on the way had lost an anchor near Point Conception.
 Furthermore, some crew members who went ashore in search of fresh water had been informed by friendly Natives that the land expedition directed to Monterey had returned to San Diego long ago.
 The Captain of the San Antonio, Juan Pérez, decided to turn back to San Diego to obtain an anchor from the San Carlos, knowing it was still in the harbor.
 Once again, the San Antonio lost most of his crew due to scurvy.
 Nonetheless, the ship brought rice, flour, and corn which meant salvation for the first European settlers of San Diego.
-After this episode, Fr.
-Serra celebrated a high mass on the nineteenth of every month to remember the saving of San Diego and the first mission in Alta California.
+After this episode, Father Serra celebrated a high mass on the nineteenth of every month to remember the saving of San Diego and the first mission in Alta California.

 Portolá’s second expedition to Monterey

 Bolstered by the food brought by the San Antonio, Portolá and his soldiers prepared a new expedition to reach the bay of Monterey which, as in the desires of Inspector General José de Gálvez, was to become the northern settlement in California of the Spanish Empire.
-Fr.
-Crespí joined the second Portolá land expedition to Monterey.
+Father Crespí joined the second Portolá land expedition to Monterey.
 The San Antonio would have set sail to Monterey as the sea expedition.
-Fr.
-Serra, who was suffering from an infirmity in his left leg, joined the San Antonio sea expedition together with Doctor Pedro Prat and Miguel Costansó.
+Father Serra, who was suffering from an infirmity in his left leg, joined the San Antonio sea expedition together with Doctor Pedro Prat and Miguel Costansó.

 The European settlers head for Monterey Bay

 On April 16, 1770, the San Antonio left San Diego harbor sailing for Monterey.
 On April 17, Portolá also left San Diego trekking north.
-The land expedition included Captain Pedro Fages, Fr.
-Crespí, seven leather-jacketed soldiers, twelve Spanish volunteers, two muleteers, Portolá’s servant, and five Indians from Baja California.
+The land expedition included Captain Pedro Fages, Father Crespí, seven leather-jacketed soldiers, twelve Spanish volunteers, two muleteers, Portolá’s servant, and five Indians from Baja California.
 Fathers Fernando Parrón and Francisco Gómez along with other twenty-one men, remained on Presidio Hill in charge of the San Diego Mission and Presidio.
 On its way to Monterey, the San Antonio found contrary winds which blew the ship as far south as the Baja California peninsula and then north as far as the Farallon Islands.
 It took the San Antonio six weeks to sail to Monterey and many of the men onboard again fell sick with scurvy.

 The Spaniards reach the Bay of Monterey

 The Portolá land expedition reached Monterey on May 24, 1770, followed on May 31 by the arrival of the San Antonio.
-The same day of their arrival and with the hope of sighting the San Antonio on the horizon, Portolá, Fr.
-Crespí, and a soldier walked over the hills to Point Pinos first and then to a beachside hill located just south of where Portolá had planted a large cross five months earlier while, with his previous expedition, he was returning south from San Francisco.
+The same day of their arrival and with the hope of sighting the San Antonio on the horizon, Portolá, Father Crespí, and a soldier walked over the hills to Point Pinos first and then to a beachside hill located just south of where Portolá had planted a large cross five months earlier while, with his previous expedition, he was returning south from San Francisco.
 They found that feathers had been scattered and broken arrows driven into the ground all around the cross.
 Meat and sardines had been laid out in front of the cross.
 They did not meet any local Indians.
 They kept walking south reaching Carmel Bay where they met the first Natives with whom they exchanged gifts.

 Serra founds the second mission of California

 The Royal Presidio of Monterey was also established on the same day.
-Since the beginning, Fr.
-Serra felt that the new mission needed to be relocated further south in Carmel Bay.
+Since the beginning, Father Serra felt that the new mission needed to be relocated further south in Carmel Bay.
 The area of Carmel was indeed more suited because of the excellent quality of the lands, the proximity of water supplies, and the presence of friendly Natives.
 Furthermore, the Laws of the Indies, which regulated the settlement of American and Asian possessions under the Spanish Crown, dictated that the missions had to be founded near the villages of the Natives to facilitate their conversion to Christianity.

 Portolá departs forever from California

 On July 9, 1770, the San Antonio set sail from Monterey to return to Mexico.
-Governor Portolá and the engineer and cartographer Miguel Costansó were onboard along with many letters written by a fervent Fr.
-Serra and destined to the College of San Fernando in Mexico.
+Governor Portolá and the engineer and cartographer Miguel Costansó were onboard along with many letters written by a fervent Father Serra and destined to the College of San Fernando in Mexico.
 Before sailing on the San Antonio, Portolá turned his command as Governor to Pedro Fages and left him with the duty of building the presidio of Monterey in an area previously identified by Costansó.
 And so it was that Portolá departed forever from the pages of California History.

 The Spanish settlements are still at risk